dialex/start-testing/docs/concepts/tester-responsibilities.md

 That means you will be performing a [diverse set of activities](/concepts/what-testing-is.md), which include:

 - Clarify [requirements](/concepts/requirements.md) between stakeholders and developers;
-- Elaborate a [test strategy]() for your product;
+- Elaborate a [test strategy](/tools/testing-strategy.md) for your product;
-- Advocate the right [test methodology]() for your team;
+- Advocate the right [test methodology](/tools/methodology.md) for your team;
-- Collect and develop [tools and techniques]() to support your testing;
+- Collect and develop [tools and techniques](/tools/index.md) to support your testing;
-- Choose which [test types]() bring the most value at a given time;
+- Choose which [test types](/types/index.md) bring the most value at a given time;
-- Adapt your [role]() to the current team's needs.
+- Adapt your [role](/roles/index.md) to the current team's needs.

 While you do all that, be aware and [avoid the common pitfalls](/concepts/what-testing-is-not.md).

 ## Practice

 > We're extensions to the senses of our stakeholders.
 We help the team sense things that they might not be able to sense on their own, due to their limited time and the mindset required to do their job.
 >
 > — [Michael Bolton](http://www.developsense.com/blog/2010/05/testers-get-out-of-the-quality-assurance-business/)
+>
 > If you feel that your value is not appreciated or you can be easily replaced, then shame on you.
 Think to yourself: am I doing all I can to help my team succeed?
 Does my team value my contributions?
 >
 > — [John Andrews](https://testingfromthehip.wordpress.com/2016/01/08/am-i-really-a-valuable-member-of-my-team/)

-If you want an (almost) exhaustive list of reponsibilities and activities, this [link](https://dojo.ministryoftesting.com/dojo/lessons/what-do-software-testers-do-version-0-1) is for you.
+If you want an (almost) exhaustive list of responsibilities and activities, this [link](https://dojo.ministryoftesting.com/dojo/lessons/what-do-software-testers-do-version-0-1) is for you.

 ### 🐞 Bug detector